-- "(e) In the event a husband and wife file a joint return, the husband and wife shall be jointly and severally liable for the income tax shown on the return or as may be determined by the Department of Revenue to be due by them to the State of Alabama.
-Notwithstanding the foregoing, an innocent spouse a husband or wife shall be relieved of certain liabilities to the same extent and in the same manner as granted allowed by the Internal Revenue Code for federal income tax purposes, including 26 U.S.C. §§ 6015(b), 6015(c), and 6015(f), as amended from time to time." - Section 5.
-All laws or parts of laws which conflict with this act are repealed; and Section 40-2A-9, Code of Alabama 1975, is specifically repealed. - Section 6.
+"(e) In the event a husband and wife file a joint return, the husband and wife shall be jointly and severally liable for the income tax shown on the return or as may be determined by the Department of Revenue to be due by them to the State of Alabama.
+Notwithstanding the foregoing, an innocent spouse a husband or wife shall be relieved of certain liabilities to the same extent and in the same manner as granted allowed by the Internal Revenue Code for federal income tax purposes, including 26 U.S.C. §§ 6015(b), 6015(c), and 6015(f), as amended from time to time."

+Section 5.
+All laws or parts of laws which conflict with this act are repealed; and Section 40-2A-9, Code of Alabama 1975, is specifically repealed.

+Section 6.
 The provisions of this act are severable.
 If any part of this act is declared invalid or unconstitutional, that declaration shall not affect the part which remains.

 Section 7.
-It is the intent of the Legislature that the existence, authority, and powers of the Administrative Law Division of the Department of Revenue shall remain in full force and effect until the Tax Appeals Commission created herein becomes fully operational on October 1, 2011, and that all appeals filed pursuant to Sections 40-2A-7 and 40-2A-8 shall continue to be filed with and handled by the

-1 Administrative Law Division until that date.
-To that end, the repeal of Section 40-2A-9, and those portions of other 2 sections of Titles 11 and 40 relating to the powers, 3 authority, and duties of the Administrative Law Division and the administrative law judge, and the right of a taxpayer to 5 appeal to the Administrative Law Division, shall not become 6 7 effective until October 1, 2011.
-Notwithstanding the foregoing, the Tax Appeals Commission shall not have 8 jurisdiction over any appeals regarding taxes levied by or on 9 10 behalf of a self-administered county or municipality until 11 October 1, 2012.
-The amendments to Section 40-2A-7 (b) (2) f., 12 Code of Alabama 1975, relating to amended returns due to 13 federal audit changes, and Section 40-2A-11, Code of Alabama 1975, relating to civil penalties, by this act shall only 14 apply to tax periods beginning on or after January 1, 2012.
-15 Section 8.
-This act shall become effective upon its 16 17 passage and approval by the Governor, or its otherwise becoming law.
-18
+It is the intent of the Legislature that the existence, authority, and powers of the Administrative Law Division of the Department of Revenue shall remain in full force and effect until the Tax Appeals Commission created herein becomes fully operational on October 1, 2012, and that all appeals filed pursuant to Sections 40-2A-7 and 40-2A-8shall continue to be filed with and handled by the Administrative Law Division until that date.
+To that end, the repeal of Section 40-2A-9, and those portions of other sections of Titles 11 and 40 relating to the powers, authority, and duties of the Administrative Law Division and the administrative law judge, and the right of a taxpayer to appeal to the Administrative Law Division, shall not become effective until October 1, 2012.
+Notwithstanding the foregoing, the Tax Appeals Commission shall not have jurisdiction over any appeals regarding taxes levied by or on behalf of a self-administered county or municipality until October 1, 2013.
+The amendments to Section 40-2A-7(b)(2)f., Code of Alabama 1975, relating to amended returns due to federal audit changes, Section 40-2A-7(b)(2)b., Code of 1 Alabama 1975, relating to the six-year statute of limitations 2 for corporate income tax purposes, and Section 40-2A-11, Code 3 of Alabama 1975, relating to civil penalties, by this act shall only apply to tax periods beginning on or after January 5 1, 2013.
+6 Section 8.
+This act shall become effective upon its 7 passage and approval by the Governor, or its otherwise 8 becoming law.
+9